wustl-oncology/immuno_gcp_wdl_compute1/AdHoc.md

 # Simple tutorial for simple ad hoc analysis within Docker on a Google VM

 ## Preamble
 The following tutorial explains how to do a project setup that will configure Google credentials and security settings for someone working at WASHU.
 It will only work for a user on the WASHU internet network (or VPN).
 However, it is designed to work from your personal computer and not rely on compute1/storage1 access.
-The example analysis in this tutorial will download some protein sequences and use pVACtools to perform neoantigen predictions on these sequences.
+The example analysis in this tutorial will download some protein sequences using `gget` and use `pVACbind` to perform neoantigen predictions on these sequences.

 ### Prerequisites
 - google-cloud-sdk (for things like `gcloud` and `gsutil`)